Herbert Randall: Later Work

 Randall returned to New York after Freedom Summer, to continue his career in photography.
 He served as Coordinator of Photography for the New York City Board of Education and as a Photographic Consultant to the National Media Center Foundation.
-He was awarded the Creative Artist's Public Service Grant for Photography for 1971-72.
+He was awarded the Creative Artist's Public Service Grant for Photography for 1971–72.

 Randall's photographs have appeared in exhibitions at the San Francisco Museum of Modern Art, The Brooklyn Museum, The Art Institute of Pittsburgh, and other notable museums.
 His photographs are in the permanent collections of the Metropolitan Museum of Art, the Museum of Modern Art, Brooklyn Museum and Parrish Art Museum.
 He has also served on numerous museum boards.

+Randall's work was included in the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 at the National Gallery of Art.